About the Program

 To declare the major, you will need to complete these three steps:

-- Provide photocopies of transcripts showing courses satisfying the major prerequisites that you took anywhere other than Berkeley, with the grades you earned (continuing Berkeley students may request copies of their transfer transcripts from the Undergraduate Admissions Office in 110 Sproul Hall).
+- Bring or attach to your email, photocopies of transcripts, (unofficial will suffice), showing courses satisfying the major prerequisites that you took anywhere other than Berkeley along with the grades you earned.

 Declare the major as soon as you are eligible.
-You should declare the major no later than the beginning of your junior year; if you are a transfer student, you should declare the major during your first semester at UC Berkeley.
+You should declare the major no later than the end of your first semester of junior year.
+If you are a transfer student, this means you should declare the major during your first semester at UC Berkeley.

-The honors program in Anthropology is an independently-pursued course of research undertaken by qualified students under the mentorship of a faculty thesis adviser.
+The honors thesis in Anthropology is the result of an independently-pursued course of research undertaken by qualified students under the mentorship of a faculty thesis advisor.
 An overall GPA of 3.5 and a GPA of 3.65 in the major in courses completed at UC Berkeley is required to qualify for the program.
-The year-long senior program may begin in either the fall or spring semester.
-The program requires the sponsorship of an anthropology professor as an adviser and a second reader.
-The honors courses, ANTHRO H195A and ANTHRO H195B, may also count as elective requirements for the major.
-Applications and more information are available at 215 Kroeber Hall.
+The program requires the sponsorship of an anthropology professor as an adviser.
+This advisor should be identified by the end of the junior year.
+A second reader must also be identified, in consultation with the thesis advisor.
+If students want to apply for research funding for summer between junior and senior years, they will benefit by having secured an advisor by January of the junior year.
+The year-long senior thesis course normally begins in the fall of senior year, but can begin in spring of senior year if justified.
+The honors courses, ANTHRO H195A and ANTHRO H195B, count as two of the five elective requirements for the major and are four unit courses each.

 The Department of Anthropology offers an undergraduate minor in anthropology.
 In order to declare the minor, you will need to complete these three steps: